Hanish30/Happy-Birthday/README.md

 # Just Java App
-This app is a simple application for ordering coffee It makes use of Intents and basically order app by using Gmail
+This app is a simple application for ordering coffee It makes use of Intents and basically order app by using Gmail.